 I remember when I first looked at affiliate programs for my own site.
 It took some trial and error to figure out where my strengths matched up with trusted products and companies.
 With the lessons I learned, and a little research, I found that taking a step-by-step approach makes the process much easier.

 In this article, I break down the process into simple, practical steps so you can confidently pick an affiliate program that works well for beginners.
 I’ll share the key details, the potential pitfalls, and a few shortcuts to help save you time.
-Before we dive right in to this, make sure to subscribe to my weekly affiliate marketing newsletters on the sidebar.

 1. Understand Your Audience Before Picking a Program